Gesee-y/Cruise.jl/README.md

 ## Games made with Cruise

 - **[Insane Pong](https://github.com/Gesee-y/Pong-GS)**: Which is an insane and rythmic version of pong with tons of shaders, events triggered by music, complex mechanics (gameplay change with the music) and more.
+All that with just the SDL backend.

+---

 ## Untested features